tvpsh2020/nexmo-developer/_partials/stitch/guides/calling-users/javascript.md

 ### 1.1 - Add call control UI

-First, we'll add the UI for a user to start and end a call with another user.
+First, we'll add the UI for a user to create and end a call to another user.
 We'll also add UI in order to be notified for an incoming call.
 We'll hide the `call-incoming` and `call-members` using CSS until the user is interacting with a call.
 Let's add the UI at the top of the conversations area.

 ```html
   <style>